ralna/GALAHAD/doc/Python/qpa.rst

           are used, and in this case can be None.
       H_ptr : ndarray(n+1)
-          holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+          holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be None.
       A_type : string